What these UK Eurovision acts know now

 The televoting was a bit of a shock, to be honest (in 2016 Eurovision changed the voting format so the jury vote and televote were awarded separately).

 In the jury vote we didn't do too badly - we got 12 points from Malta fairly early on, and some of the other countries awarded us points too.
-So it was looking ok, but then the televotes got added to the scores and we were just annihilated.
+So it was looking OK, but then the televotes got added to the scores and we were just annihilated.

 I think changing the voting system worked - it just didn't work in my favour.
 It's a good thing though - it's all about entertainment at the end of the day.